-During 2019 and 2018, the Company had a Shareholder Designated Charitable Contribution program.
+During 2020, 2019 and 2018, the Company had a Shareholder Designated Charitable Contribution program.
 Under the program, each shareholder is eligible to designate a charity to which the Company would make a donation based upon the actual number of shares registered in the shareholder's name.
 Shares held in nominee or street name were not eligible to participate.
-The Board of Directors approved one contribution during 2019 and two contributions in 2018 of \$100 per registered share.
-During 2019 and 2018, respectively, the Company recorded a charge of \$1.0 million and \$2.4 million before tax benefit.
-In addition, in 2019 and 2018, Company established an Employee Matching Charitable Contribution program in which the Company recorded charges of \$0.3 million and \$0.1 million, respectively.
+The Board of Directors approved one contribution during 2020, one contribution in 2019 and two contributions in 2018 of \$100 per registered share.
+During 2020, 2019 and

+2018, respectively, the Company recorded a charge of \$0.9 million, \$1.0 million and \$2.4 million before tax benefit.
+In addition, in 2020, 2019 and 2018, Company established an Employee Designated Charitable Contribution program in which the Company recorded charges of \$0.2 million, \$0.3 million and \$0.1 million, respectively.

-During 2019 and 2018, respectively, the impact of these programs was \$49 and \$90 per diluted share, net of tax benefit related to the contributions, which were included in operating costs in the consolidated statements of income.
+During 2020, 2019 and 2018, respectively, the impact of these programs was \$45, \$49 and \$90 per diluted share, net of tax benefit related to the contributions, which was included in operating costs in the consolidated statements of income.